 As Storm Ophelia approached, Dr Mike Brennan, who was appointed Chief of the Hurricane Specialist Unit in the National Hurricane Centre in the US in late February, briefed Met Éireann on what to expect from the storm and how to prepare, a topic he had had much experience with during last year’s record-breaking hurricane season, which saw ten hurricanes in as many weeks and seared names like Hurricane Harvey and Hurricane Irma into public memory as instances of devastating natural disasters.

-Dr Brennan is in Dublin to speak at ‘The Wind That Shakes the Island’, a free public weather event organized by the Irish Meteorological Society and Met Éireann on storms and hurricanes taking place tomorrow (13 April) at 5pm in the RDS.
+Dr. Brennan visited Dublin last year to speak at ‘The Wind That Shakes the Island’, a free public weather event organized by the Irish Meteorological Society and Met Éireann on storms and hurricanes.
 He managed to fit in aninterview with us to discuss all things hurricanes, preparation and where climate change factors in.

 Could you outline your role for us?

 The National Hurricane Centre has sort of three different branches.
 The one I’m in charge of is the Hurricane Specialist Unit.
 So we have ten forecasters and we’re responsible for issuing forecasts, watches and warnings for tropical storms and hurricanes in the entire

 North Atlantic Ocean and also in the Eastern North Pacific basin, so that’s our area of responsibility.
 We issue forecasts every six hours for any tropical cyclone in the basin for out to five days and we also coordinate with the local meteorological services in affected areas for issuing tropical storm or hurricane watches and warnings.
 And we have the responsibility for issuing the watches and warnings for the United States.

 You’ve been kept extremely busy in the last few months.
 I read that 2017 had ten hurricanes in ten weeks?